| This document is also available as

 Abstract: The so-called weak König's lemma WKL asserts the

-existence of an infinite path in any infinite binary tree (given by a
+in any infinite binary tree (given by a

 representing function ).
 Based on this principle one can formulate